konata12/react-studybook/README.md

-just studying react and using it for better understending studying react from here: https://reactjs.org
+Just studying react and using it for better understending.
+Studying react from here: https://reactjs.org